-The laboratory is not optional in Psychology 4165.
-There will be four assignments in laboratory.
+The laboratory is not optional in PSYC 4165.
+There are four assignments in the laboratory.
 These assignments will be graded and the sum of the four grades will be your laboratory grade.
 All lab assignments must be written and printed with a computer word processor and all graphs must be prepared with a graphics or spread sheet program.